 For your marketing to reach its full potential, it’s essential to deliver your key messages to the right audience in the most compelling way.
 One of the more powerful and persuasive mediums you can use to accomplish this is video.

 Using video content for business marketing is becoming more common.
 There are good reasons for this.
 For one, consumers rank video as their favorite type of content.
 It naturally attracts consumers across screens of all sizes and keeps them engaged with your content longer, which improves your brand’s SEO (search engine optimization) ranking.
 The demand for video content is increasing, too.

 Sixty-four percent of consumers say watching a video makes them more likely to buy.
 (Forbes)

-Good marketing videos take on many forms.
-These are just a few of the more popular types of video that you can use to showcase your business:
+Good marketing videos take many forms.
+Let’s look at a few of the more popular types of video that you can use to showcase your business.